molines/IMHOTEP/eORCA05/Preparing_eORCA05.L75.md

 # Preparing eORCA05 configuration
 ## Context
 In the series of the ORCA configuration, ORCA05 has never been extended to eORCA05.
 The only operational configuration is ORCA05.L46.
-In the second part/phase of the project, we plan to run an ORCA05 configuration with 2 AGRIF nest (in the North Atlantic and North Indian oceans), with a factor
-2 refinement, leading to have localy 1/4 degree resolution, identical to the resolution used in the first part of the project.
+In the second part/phase of the project, we plan to run an ORCA05 configuration with 2 AGRIF nests (in the North Atlantic and North Indian oceans), with a refinement factor of 2, leading to have localy 1/4 degree resolution, identical to the resolution used in the first part of the project.
 In the second part, we plan to use this nesting strategy because we want to perform an ensemble run with 10 members.
-Using nest will reduce the cost of the ensemble simulation.
+Using nests will reduce the cost of the ensemble simulation.

 It is of primary interest for the project to be able to compare runs achieved in the two phases.
 As be are using eORCA025.L75 in the first phase, it seems logical to setup an eORCA05.L75  as the mother grid used in the second phase.
 An extra difficulty comes from the location of the North Indian nest : it crosses